How to Find the Best Workout Shoes for Flat Feet

 "Shoes with a high drop encourage severe heel striking, which can contribute to knee injuries," says Dr. Klein.
 "They can also be unstable, which contributes to imbalances.
 A low drop shoe offers a reduced risk of injury because it mimics the natural 'barefoot' feel," explains Dr. Klein.

 3. Look for arch support.
 When looking for flat feet–friendly sneaks at the store, you should avoid any shoes that have an obviously flat sole.
 "Look for running shoes that have an arch built into not only the sole of the shoe but the insert in the shoe as well," says Dr. Canuso.
-When trying on shoes, your arch should immediately feel supported by the shoe.
+When trying on running shoes, your arch should immediately feel supported by the shoe.
 If you notice any give under your arch, it's only going to worsen after wear, she explains.

 Bonus tip: Be vigilant about changing your sneakers regularly.
-Changing your shoes depends on how much you use them, but if the soles and tread are worn out, it's time to swap for a new pair.
+Changing your running shoes depends on how much you use them, but if the soles and tread are worn out, it's time to swap for a new pair.
 "Change shoes before this happens.
 For avid runners, we suggest about 300 miles," says Dr. Klein.

-Try These Sneakers for Flat Feet
+Try These Doctor-Recommended Running Shoes for Flat Feet

 Overwhelmed?
 Head to a shoe store and try one of these pairs recommended by Zimmer: